inURwhey/transparent-talent-monorepo/Documentation/ARCHITECTURE.md

 *   **Technology:** Google Gemini API.
 *   **Purpose:** This service acts as a specialized "co-processor" for complex, creative, or analytical tasks.
 *   **How it Works:** The Backend API securely calls the Gemini API using a secret API key.
 The frontend never communicates directly with the AI service.
-The backend sends a carefully crafted prompt and integrates the response data into the application's normal flow.
+The backend sends a carefully crafted prompt (which now includes richer user profile context like work style and remote preferences) and integrates the response data into the application's normal flow.